-Priority Pass members can now enjoy complimentary spa treatments at select airports in the United States, which is pretty cool.
+Priority Pass members can enjoy complimentary spa treatments at select airports in the United States, which is pretty cool.
 This feature was first rolled out several months ago, but a couple more locations have just joined the network.

 “Be Relax” spas join Priority Pass